Print Friendly

 Antipassive of the verbs tij “eat” and tijoj “teach”

-The antipassive “tijon(ik)” from tij “eat” idiomatically means “eat human flesh” (like animal would do).
+The antipassive “tijon(ik)” from tij “to eat” idiomatically means “eat human flesh” (like animal would do).
 It is not a regular antipassive form of “eat”.
-The verb –wa-ik has replaced it.
-Tijon(ik) can also be the antipassive from of “teaching”.
+The verb –wa(ik) has replaced it.
+Tijon(ik) can also be the antipassive form of “teaching.”

 Uses of the absolutive antipassive: